-- In a small bowl, beat the eggs and add the melted butter and the yeast mix and firewater.
+- In a small bowl, beat the eggs and add the melted butter, yeast mix, and firewater.

-- In a large bowl, combine the flour, and sugar, mix well.
+- In a large bowl, combine the flour and sugar, and mix well.

 - Add the egg with the yeast, and mix it into a dough.

-- Add the dried fruits into the dough.
+- Add the dried fruits to the dough.
 Put in a warm area to let the dough rise for about an hour.

 - Preheat the oven to 180.º C (about 350.º F).